prototypefund/reproducible-website/_docs/volatile_inputs.md

 [`MASTER_SITES`](https://www.freebsd.org/doc/en/books/porters-handbook/makefile-distfiles.html#makefile-master_sites),
 a list of files to be retrieved in `DISTFILES`, and a `distinfo` file with cryptographic checksums for each of these files.
-The FreeBSD infrastructure ensure that a copy of all *distfiles* are kept available on a mirror network.
+The FreeBSD infrastructure ensures that a copy of all *distfiles* are kept available on a mirror network.
 When building a port, the files will be downloaded from there if the original *master site* is unreachable.